Home / ORPAS Application Guide / ORPAS – McMaster University

 The Director of Clinical Education of the MSc (SLP) Program is responsible for arranging all clinical education placements.
 There may be opportunities to complete some clinical education placements in Northern Ontario.

-You are also expected to travel outside of Hamilton, Ontario, for mandatory teaching sessions and clinical placements.
+You are expected to travel outside of Hamilton, Ontario, for clinical placements and mandatory teaching sessions.
 You are responsible for your own transportation and associated costs to complete program requirements.

 Some placements may be located in rural, underserviced and remote areas.
 In certain placement streams, external funding may be available.